misterlinderman/twintack/themes/twintack2025/docs/FEATURES.md

 ## Core Features

+### Unified Login System

+**Description**: A centralized login experience for all user types (regular customers, wholesale buyers, and affiliate partners) with role-based redirects and user type selection.

+**Implementation**:
+- Custom login page template (`templates/template-login.php`)
+- Login form template part (`template-parts/account/login-form.php`)
+- Registration form template part (`template-parts/account/register-form.php`)
+- User type selector component (`template-parts/account/user-type-selector.php`)
+- Login URL filters and redirects in functions.php
+- Role-based authentication and redirection

+**Status**: Implemented

+**Usage**:
+- Create a WordPress page with the slug "login"
+- The system automatically redirects all login attempts to this unified page
+- Users are redirected to appropriate dashboards based on their roles after login
+- New users can select their account type during registration

+---

 ### Dual-Category Product Display

 **Description**: Products are displayed with category-specific information for both baseball and fishing contexts.